i18next/react-i18next-gitbook/misc/using-with-icu-format.md

 We invited <strong>John Doe</strong>.
 ```

-While this works the resulting JSX is very verbose - guess we could do better.
+While this works the resulting JSX is very verbose and prone to errors.
+Let's use a babel macro to provide more intuitive syntax!

 ### using babel macros (Trans, Plural, Select)